 Our Keldy location is right on the edge of the moors, but you don’t need to walk far for the perfect spot.
-Ask our team in the Forest Hub and they’ll not only point you towards hidden forest glades or flower filled meadows, they’ll even provide a picnic hamper filled with all the treats you need to satisfy a hungry family.
+Ask our team in the Forest Retreat and they’ll not only point you towards hidden forest glades or flower filled meadows, they’ll even provide a picnic hamper filled with all the treats you need to satisfy a hungry family.

-9. Spectacular view of Loch Katrine
+View of Loch Katrine in Scotland

 Our Picnic Butler will take you on a trip from your cabins at Strathyre, along the loch shore and into the forest, to find a secluded and romantic location for a couple’s picnic paradise, before serving you locally-sourced Scottish delights.